TheOceanCleanup/LabelAPI/full_flow_examples.md

 If any objects already existed for a provided image, they will be overwritten.
 This allows the labeling partner to redo their labeling if required.

-As asdmin, lets check the progress:
+As admin, lets check the progress:

 ```
 r = requests.get(